 Admissions Ambassadors are student volunteers with the Office of Undergraduate Admissions.
 They assist with recruitment programming like Blue Devil Days, lead tours, host 'P-frosh' and act as first-year bloggers, among many other duties.

 Adopt a Grandparent is a student community service organization comprised of students who volunteer with the elderly in Durham at a public nursing home and rehabilitation center within walking distance from West Campus.
-The mission of

 The Adventist Christian Fellowship is a campus ministry of the Seventh-Day Adventist Church.
 We bring together Duke Adventists, have small group on-campus meeting and large group association with Triangle ACF groups from neighboring campus ministries.

 ACC meets once every two weeks to discuss current events on the African continent.
 Each meeting includes a short presentation and discussion.
 The focus is to encourage conversation surrounding issues and events pertinent to Africa.